Skip to content

 Quickstart — Lightspeed

 Vurb.ts ships a SKILL.md — a machine-readable architectural contract your AI coding agent can ingest.
-Instead of following this guide manually, point your agent at the spec and prompt:
+Point Cursor, Claude Code, Copilot, or Windsurf at the spec and prompt what you need.

 Prerequisites